Streamlined Admissions Process

 Students with a bachelor's degree and who do not have a manufacturing engineering background are required to take four graduate foundational courses, three courses in Manufacturing Engineering & Technical Skills category, and three courses in Manufacturing Operations & Management category.

-See course descriptions in our course catalog
+See course descriptions in the Graduate Programs in Engineering (ETLS) course catalog.

 STEM Approved Program